hmrc/vat-registration-frontend/README.md

 The purpose of this microservice is to allow users to register their business for VAT online.

-## How to start the service locally
+## How to start the service locally tests
 To start all the dependent services required by VAT Registration Frontend in service manager, you can either use `sm --start VAT_REG_ALL -r` or `sm2 --start VAT_REG_ALL -r` if you are using sm2.

 Alternatively, if you want to start the service individually, you can either use `sm --start VAT_REG_FE -r` or  `sm2 --start VAT_REG_FE -r` if you are using sm2.